mezz64/pyEmby/README.md

 # Version Change

 Version 1.0+ utilizes python's asyncio module to perform communication with the emby server over websockets and http.
 Polling is no longer required to recieve device updates and many callback options are available.
-Code is compatible with aiohttp 2.0 and above.
+Code is compatible with aiohttp 3.0 and above.

 Version 0.2 and below utilized the requests library and provided a simplistic interface to the emby api.

 If you do not wish to incorporate the new ayncio platform please utilize Version 0.2 via it's git tag or as found in the "original" branch on this repository.

 # Requirements
+Python 3.6 or greater

 Mostly standard libraries are used:
 * json
 * uuid